dev-rebase/dev-rebase.github.io/docs/web.md

 ### The Backend & APIs

 For many client-side developers, the backend can feel like a black box.
 You send a request and get a response, but what happens in between?
 Understanding the server's inner workings is a superpower.
-It helps you debug issues faster, work better with others, and build stronger applications without having to "wait for the backend team."
+It helps you debug issues faster, work better with others, and build stronger applications without having to "wait for the backend team".

 The relationship starts with the **client-server architecture**.
 Your frontend or mobile app is the **client**, responsible for the user interface.
 The **backend** is the main server that handles the heavy lifting.
 This separation is powerful because it allows multiple different clients (web, iOS, Android) to connect to a single, consistent source of logic and data.